Determining which boule is closest to the jack is at the heart of petanque. There are a number of different ways to do it.

 In comparison we use some physical object whose length can be adjusted to compare the distances between the boules and the jack.
 Various objects can be used to make the comparison.
 The traditional Provençal method is to hold two sticks together, as in the photo below.
-A telescoping metal rod, like an old radio antenna, a pointer, or a magnetic boule lifter, also works nicely.
+A telescoping metal rod like an old radio antenna or a pointer will also do the job nicely.

 One of the best comparison tools is a folding rule with an extensible end piece.

-A locking tape measure can be used as an effective comparison tool.
+A tape measure can be used as a comparison tool.
 Ignore the numbers on the tape.
 Extend it between the boule and jack, and lock it.

 |Some tape measures have a small built-in set of calipers.||